Lejf Marcussen (1936-2013)

-Jejf Marcussen, a pioneering Danish filmmaker, was the first European to receive the prestigious Norman McLaren Heritage Award from ASIFA-Canada.
+Lejf Marcussen is a famous pioneering Danish filmmaker and the first European to receive the prestigious Norman McLaren Heritage Award from ASIFA-Canada.
 Marcussen’s films have been shown at countless festivals all over the world.
-He worked at Danish Broadcasting Corporation) for many years, heading among other things ”The Workshop for Groundmagic”.
+He worked at Danish Broadcasting Corporation for many years, heading among other things ”The Workshop for Groundmagic”.

-During VOID 2019, the Danish animation society ANIS inaugurated a new award after Lejf Marcussen, recognising animation that shows the spirit of his work, being personal, artistic and showcasing an interplay between music and imagery.
+During VOID 2019, the Danish Animation Society (ANIS) inaugurated a new award in memory of Lejf Marcussen.
+The award, which corresponds to a monetary prize of 1.000 Euro, is a recognition of animation that shows the spirit of Marcussen´s work, being it personal, artistic and showcasing an interplay between music and imagery.

 The first Lejf Marcussen Award was bestowed on digital 2D commissioned film Danse Exquise for Michelin-starred restaurant La Grenouillére, created by French experimental collective Quart Avan Poing.